piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 **The First-Order Fluid Model**

 The first-order-fluid model is derived from the Boltzmann equation.
-Continuity and the balance of momentum equations are used and the set is truncated at the momentum balance equation [3].
+Continuity and the balance of momentum equations are used and the set is truncated at the momentum balance equation {cite}`Dujko2020JPD_I`.

 The first-order-fluid model (Classical Model) considers only the first two balance laws from the system.
-For electrons and ions, it reads as {cite}Markosyan:
+For electrons and ions, it reads as {cite}`Markosyan2015`:

 $$
 \frac{\partial n}{\partial t} = \nabla \cdot \left( \mu(E) E n \right) + D(E) \cdot \nabla n + \nu_I(E, t) \tag{1}